-This lack of originality is linked to an epistemological and methodological problem.
-We should not underestimate the innovative potentials of makers, craftsmen and engineers involved in the 3D-printing community.
-Their specific knowledge and their skills needs to be considered when redesigning the design process around 3D-printing.
+Irrespective of the buzzword 3d printing that dominates the discussion around postdigital phenomanea in design, the new materiality cannot solely be reduced to this technique.
+More general questions regarding the epistemological and methodological aspects of design processes as well as the question of democracy and participation are raised.
+In particular should not underestimate the innovative potentials of makers, craftsmen and engineers involved in the 3D-printing community.
+Their specific knowledge and their skills need to be considered when thinking about the new, postdigital design process.

 Lecture at the conference of the German Design Research society on the material turn in digital design.